 How can land use foster the innovation economy?
-By partnering with anchor institutions and embracing the idea of a “minimum viable product,” where a stripped-down version is offered to early adopters and then modified based on the usage and other feedback, said development experts at a ULI Philadelphia event.
+By partnering with anchor institutions and embracing the idea of a “minimum viable product,” where a stripped-down version is offered to early adopters and then modified based on the usage and other feedback, said development experts at a ULI Philadelphia event in February.

 If you think that sounds a little bit magical, think again, said Lindsey Scannapieco, founder and managing partner of Scout.
 In 2014, Scannapieco purchased the site of the former Bok Technical High School in south Philadelphia from the Philadelphia School District, with big plans to turn the city-block-sized fortress into a multipurpose mixed-use center for neighborhood artists and businesses.
 People doubted she could do it, she said, including her own father, condo developer Tom Scannapieco.
 But a few years later, she has 70 tenants, including a hairdresser, a daycare, a screen printer, a tattoo parlor, a photography collective, and architects’ studios.
 And more than that, the various tenants have found ways to collaborate and trade services, just by being in the same space together, she said.